 Briq is a peer recognition tool that plugs directly into your team's communication app and enables easy and frequent peer recognition.
 Teammates can give each other virtual credits to say "thanks", or earn credits by performing actions that align with company goals.
 Because every team is unique, Briq lets you decide which actions to reward and how to reward them: an ecosystem of apps lets you tailor recognition to your needs, and customize rewards to align with your corporate culture.
 Through a combination of peer-to-peer and top-down recognition, Briq lets you spread a culture of "doing the right thing at the right time" and start building a unique workplace.

 Do I Need Technology to Engage My Employees?

 Selecting an employee engagement platform is no easy feat, but if you have more than 50 employees, it's almost surely worth the investment.
 When a business grows beyond a few team members, it's easy to lose sight of what employees experience everyday.
 And from a marketing perspective, that hurts the company's brand because it decreases employees' willingness to promote their company.

 By showing your employees that their voices are heard you’re helping to turn them into advocates.
 Technology platforms are one important way to do this for larger organizations.
 However, only a true shift in company culture will actually generate natural and increased engagement.
 Improvement on internal efforts produces better overall external results: better qualified leads and stronger talent that will improve your productivity.
 For more information on a team-building and an inbound approach to company culture, check out our free hiring guide below.

 Topics: Inbound Marketing

-With a background in PR consulting and market research, Stephanie is a knowledgeable project manager with strong client service skills.
-Her role is focused on helping companies get found online via earned media, SEO, and effective content promotion.
-She also coordinates a variety of inbound marketing projects, ranging from blog publication to email-based marketing automation.
+With a background in PR consulting and market research, Stephanie was a knowledgeable project manager with strong client service skills.
+In her role she focused on helping companies get found online via earned media, SEO, and effective content promotion and coordinated a variety of inbound marketing projects, ranging from blog publication to email-based marketing automation.